aws-samples/eks-workshop-v2/website/docs/fundamentals/fargate/enabling.md

 Can you tell what this profile is meant to do? **Hint:** Look at the selectors.

 So why isn't the `checkout` service already running on Fargate?
-Lets check its labels:
+Let's check its labels:

 ```bash
 $ kubectl get pod -n checkout -l app.kubernetes.io/component=service -o json | jq '.items[0].metadata.labels'